-Major Depression (also known as clinical depression or unipolar depression.) - classified as a type of affective disorder (or mood disorder) that goes beyond the day's ordinary ups and downs, and has become a serious medical condition and important health concern in this country.
+Major Depression (also known as clinical depression or unipolar depression.) - Type of affective disorder (or mood disorder) that goes beyond the day's ordinary ups and downs, and has become a serious medical condition and important health concern in this country.
+See "Mood Disorders" section.

-"Mandated" - This is a designation that is provided to children receiving funding under the Comprehensive Services Act.
-The state and local governments are required by law to appropriate sufficient funds for services for these youth.
-The children and adolescents who fall within this category are generally those who receive individualized services from the education and foster care systems.
+"Mandated" - Designation provided to children receiving funding under the Comprehensive Services Act.
+State and local governments are required by law to appropriate sufficient funds for services for these youth.
+Children and adolescents who fall within this category are generally those who receive individualized services from the education and foster care systems.

-Marriage and Family Therapist - A person trained in the assessment and treatment of cognitive, affective, or behavioral mental and emotional disorders within the context of marriage and family systems through the application of therapeutic and family systems theories and techniques.
+Marriage and Family Therapist - Person trained in the assessment and treatment of cognitive, affective, or behavioral mental and emotional disorders within the context of marriage and family systems through the application of therapeutic and family systems theories and techniques.
 Type of degree held: M.A. or M.S., additional coursework and a supervised residency in marriage and family counseling.